BilQCT/CNCSim/README.md

     make html
 ```

+To view the generated documentation, open the `index.html` file in the `/docs/_build/html` folder.

 **Note:** If a new file is added into .rst files need to be created in the `docs` folder.
 To do that, one can create a `.rst` file in the `docs` folder and add its name into `modules.rst` file.